liux120/ECE202_WASM/README.md

 This part is the implementation of WebAssembly on ARM devices, following by the excution results of each platform.

 #### Compilers
 Members tested the compilers Emscripten and Rust.
 Emscripten SDK is an official toolkit to generate `.wasm` from C/C++.
 However, it is not well-delevoped and have failed to be installed onto the Arm7L devices.
-We followed the instruction `./emsdk install latest` and get the error: `Error: 'sdk-releases-upstream-b024b71038d1291ed7ec23ecd553bf2c0c8d6da6-64bit' is only provided for 64-bit OSes.` Since Arm7L uses 32-bit instruction set, it is not possible to install the Emscripten compiler onto the Raspberry Pi B+.
+Members followed the instruction `./emsdk install latest` and get the error: `Error: 'sdk-releases-upstream-b024b71038d1291ed7ec23ecd553bf2c0c8d6da6-64bit' is only provided for 64-bit OSes.` Since Arm7L uses 32-bit instruction set, it is not possible to install the Emscripten compiler onto the Raspberry Pi B+.
 However, since the Arm8 is a 64-bit processer, it may be able to run the SDK.
 Besides, members also tested the Rust compiler since it has a build-in compiler for WebAssembly.
-We follow the [tutorial](https://github.com/bytecodealliance/wasmtime/blob/master/docs/WASI-tutorial.md) in the Wasmtime and when we try to build the project by `cargo build --target wasm32-wasi`, we have the error `error: linker rust-lld not found`, which is an unsolved issue within the Rust compiler.

-After all, we haved tried to generate `.wasm` file from C and Rust, but we failed for both.
+Members followed the [tutorial](https://github.com/bytecodealliance/wasmtime/blob/master/docs/WASI-tutorial.md) in the Wasmtime and when tried to build the project by `cargo build --target wasm32-wasi`, members have the error `error: linker rust-lld not found`, which is an unsolved issue within the Rust compiler.
+After all, members haved tried to generate `.wasm` file from C and Rust, but members failed for both.
 The main issue here is that the compilers work for particular processers' architectures and the Arm7L is not yet included in their development.
-Thus, if we want to use these compilers, we may need to wait until they are further developed.
+Thus, if members want to use these compilers, we may need to wait until they are further developed.

 #### WAMR
 Due to the different processer's architecture, the WAMR cannot run properly in the Raspberry Pi B+.
 When we try to build the runtime, there are several problems showing up.